Five Killed In Sydney Shopping Centre Attack

-Sydney: Five people were killed and several others injured -- including a small child -- when a knife-wielding attacker rampaged through a busy Sydney shopping centre on Saturday, Australian police said.
+(MENAFN- Jordan Times) SYDNEY - Five people were killed and several others injured - including a small child - when a knife-wielding attacker rampaged through a busy Sydney shopping centre on Saturday, Australian police said.

 Multiple people were stabbed by the unidentified assailant, who was shot dead by a policewoman at the scene.